Syllabus & Office Hrs

 Printed circuit board fabrication #

 For this course, you will design and order printed circuit boards (PCBs) from OSHPark in Lake Oswego, Oregon.
-Each of you will place 2, or possibly 3, PCB orders over the course of the semester.
+Each of you will place 2 PCB orders over the course of the semester.

 Textbooks #